willmartian/willmartian.com/src/pages/posts/passwords-managers-passkeys-oh-my.md

 - All passwords *inside* the vault can be long, unique, and randomly generated since you don't have to remember them, making them effectively uncrackable, e.g. `#vPLx2$ymK@i3w` <span class="text-emerald-800">(prevents brute forcing & credential stuffing)</span>.
 - You don't have to manually type passwords in when logging in.
 Most password managers can automatically fill passwords into login fields when visiting known sites <span class="text-emerald-800">(prevents phishing)</span>.

 Password managers, however, are not a silver bullet.
-They are more of a bandaid solution that try and work around passwords.
+They are more of a band-aid solution that try and work around passwords.
 PMs still rely on *motivated* users to change their behavior.
 Nothing is stopping you from being lazy and storing weak or reused passwords within a password manager.
 It would be great if we could instead fix the underlying problem at the app level...

 ---

 **Passkeys** are the new kid on the block.
 As their name implies, they work more like a physical key.
 Passkeys are just digital keys that are stored on a device.
 - You don't *know* a key, you *have* one.
 (I, for one, do not memorize the grooves to my house key.)
 - When you want to login, the app asks *your device* for a matching passkey.
-Fake websites can't ask for passkeys that don't belong to them, and you can't manually give a passkey to an arbitary site <span class="text-emerald-800">(prevents phishing)</span>.
+Fake websites can't ask for passkeys that don't belong to them, and you can't manually give a passkey to an arbitrary site <span class="text-emerald-800">(prevents phishing)</span>.
 - Each passkey is unique <span class="text-emerald-800">(prevents brute forcing & credential stuffing)</span>.

 I guess we don't need password managers any more?
 Well, not so fast.
 Passkeys have one glaring issue: they are stored where they are created.
 Created a passkey on your desktop?
 Good luck logging in from your phone.
 Password managers that support passkeys alleviate this by creating and storing them in the cloud, so you can access them from anywhere.